lacanoid/pgddl/ROADMAP.md

 - move storage setting to pre-data section
 - use ONLY when appropriate
 - ✔︎ mysterious duplicates in index section for partitioned tables (see table dept_1)
-- perhaps include table subpartitions in a script
+- ✔︎ include table subpartitions in a script
 - ✔︎ do not emit ALTER OWNER for objects owned by current role

 Build and tests: